-What factors should be considered in deciding what benefit to provide?
+What factors should be considered in deciding what benefits to provide?

-Within the rules set by HMRC, we can provide a wide range of options to match your budget and needs.
+Within the restrictions for Excepted schemes set by HMRC, we can provide a wide range of options to match your budget and needs.

 1.1 Who can be covered?